K-P-creator/Collatz/freqGraph/freqGraphReadMe.md

 g++ -o collatzWithFrequency collatzWithFrequency.cpp
 ```

-To generate the .exe to genereate the data in .csv files.
+To generate the .exe to genereate the data in .csv files for numbers min-max
 Use

 ```sh
 ./collatzWithFrequency.exe "Min" "Max"
 ```

-To generate data for numbers Min-Max
+To plot the data on the graphs
 Use

 ```sh